adriannier/tunnel/README.md

 - Ports 50000 through 59999 accessible to your Mac so you can connect back through the tunnel

-- Corresponding public key entered in authorized_keys file prefixed with `command="/sbin/nologin" ` (note the space at the end of this prefix that needs to delimit it from the key).
+- Corresponding public key entered in authorized_keys file prefixed with `command="/sbin/nologin" ` (note the space at the end that is necessary to delimit the prefix from the key).
 You will find the public key in `~/Library/Application Support/Tunnel/Keys/`.

 - Suggested SSH server configuration options:
 ```PasswordAuthentication no